dhowland/calendarplot/README.md

 # calendarplot
-Plot daily data on a 1-year calendar using Python and Pandas
+Plot daily data on a 1-year calendar using Python and Matplotlib

 This project is an adaptation of code posted by @SO_tourist on StackOverflow,
 here: